South Jordan Divorce Lawyer

 Uncontested Divorce

 An uncontested divorce is one in which the spouses can agree on all issues before meeting with an attorney.
-Your attorney prepares the paperwork and you will not need to attend court.
+Your attorney will prepare the paperwork, and you will not need to attend court.

 At Carr | Woodall, we charge fees starting at $1000 plus filing fees for uncontested divorces.
 Additionally, if you have minor children, you will need to attend a divorce education class, which lasts about three hours and costs $65.